enginyoyen/ansible-best-practises/README.md

 ./extensions/setup/setup.sh
 ```

-* If you all ready have ansible, and you do not want to go throught the installation simply create a vpass text file in the root directory and add the secret code (123456)
+* If you all ready have ansible, and you do not want to go through the installation simply create a vpass text file in the root directory and add the secret code (123456)
 * To install roles execure the role_update.sh which will download all the roles
 ```
 ./extensions/setup/role_update.sh